open-telemetry/opentelemetry-specification/specification/metrics/api.md

 a registration handle, receipt or token) to the user that supports undoing the effect of callback registation.

+[OpenTelemetry API](../overview.md#api) authors MAY decide what is the idiomatic approach for capturing measurements from calblack functions.
+Here are some examples:

+* Return a list (or tuple, generator, enumerator, etc.) of `Measurement`s.
+* Use an observable result argument to allow individual `Measurement`s to be reported.

+The API MUST treat observations from a single callback as logically taking place at a single instant, such that when recorded, observations from a single callback MUST be reported with identical timestamps.

+The API SHOULD provide some way to pass `state` to the callback.
+[OpenTelemetry API](../overview.md#api) authors MAY decide what is the idiomatic approach (e.g.  it could be an additional parameter to the callback function, or captured by the lambda closure, or something else).

+Callback functions MUST be documented as follows for the end user:

+- Callbacks SHOULD be reentrant safe.
+The SDK expects to evaluate callbacks for each MetricReader independently.
-Callback functions SHOULD NOT take an indefinite amount of time.
+- Callbacks SHOULD NOT take an indefinite amount of time.
+In case this RECOMMENDATION is violated, the SDK's response is not specified.

-Callback functions SHOULD NOT make duplicate observations from asynchronous instrument callbacks.
+- Callbacks SHOULD NOT provide more than one `Measurement` with the same `attributes` in a single callback.
 The resulting behavior when a callback observes multiple values for identical instrument and attributes is explicitly not specified.

+Where idiomatic, a secondary callback API may be provided that enables the use of multiple asynchronous instruments from individual callbacks.
+See the [example API for multiple-instrument callbacks] for below.

 ### Counter